Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 • Built-in proofing and approval tools for creative and content teams

-• Workload views identify resource bottlenecks before they become delivery problems
+• Workload views identify resource bottlenecks before they affect delivery

 Cons:

-• Portfolio management features limited to higher-priced tiers
+• Portfolio management features limited to higher-priced plans

 Pricing: